Back to top

 Step 2: Talk to our aged care team

-Once you’re approved, please contact our friendly team and we’ll help connect you with an aged care centre that meets you and your loved one’s needs and preferences.
+Once you’re approved by the Aged Care Assessment Team and approved, please contact our friendly team and we’ll help connect you with an aged care centre that meets you and your loved one’s needs and preferences.
 We’ll ask about your circumstances and encourage you to come in for a tour to familiarise yourself with the aged care centre and meet the team.

 Step 3: Confirm your booking